Scientific Name

 Astroloba rubriflora, formerly known as Poellnitzia rubriflora, is a small, sprawling succulent with slender stems and sharply-pointed, usually four-ranked leaves in spirally arranged rows.
 It produces offsets at and near the base.
 The stems are initially erect and become ascending as they grow, reaching 18 inches (45 cm) in length.
 The leaves are dark green to glaucous green, coated with a waxy layer, and take on a brownish hue when exposed to full sun.
 They are thick and stiff, with a concave or flat upper surface and a convex lower surface that is keeled toward the tip, measuring up to 1.6 inches (4 cm) long, 0.8 inches (2 cm) wide, and 0.2 inches (0.5 cm) thick.
 The keel and margins of the leaves are somewhat rough.

-The flowers are red to reddish-orange with dark green tips and appear in horizontal racemes on simple, slender stalks that reach 20 inches (50 cm) in length, usually in summer.
-The flowers are tubular, about 0.8 inches (2 cm) long and 0.15 inches (0.3 cm) in diameter.
+The flowers are red to reddish-orange with dark green tips and appear usually in summer in horizontal racemes on simple, slender stalks that can grow 20 inches (50 cm) long.
+They are tubular and can reach up to 0.8 inches (2 cm) long and 0.15 inches (0.3 cm) in diameter.
 The fruits are green, trilocular capsules that contain dark brown to black seeds.

 Hardiness